Boulder Lake, Wisconsin, USA

 - Statistics / Weather / Helpful Links

-- Shop Boulder Lake Gifts
+- Boulder Lake Gifts

-All About Boulder Lake
+All About Boulder Lake, WI

 Boulder Lake, in Wisconsin’s Lake Superior Northwoods Region, is everything nature lovers could want.
 Only an hour-and-a-half from either Green Bay or Wausau, Boulder Lake is one of the jewels crowning the Chequamegon-Nicolet National Forest.
 The million-and-a-half-acre combined national forests enclose an area of unique lakes, bogs, swamps, and hardwood and softwood forests which allow city dwellers to taste the call of the wild close to civilization.
 Two private commercial resorts on the lake offer camping, rustic cabins and lakefront vacations to generations of visitors.
 Other visitors reserve camping space at the National Forest Service’s Boulder Lake Campground months in advance.
 The 362-acre spring-fed lake draws visitors like a magnet.